Triad (organised crime): Hong Kong

 Hong Kong police actions regularly target organised crime, including raids on triad-controlled entertainment establishments and undercover work.
-The journal Foreign Policy reported in its August 2019 edition, alleged triad involvement in repressing the Hong Kong protests.
+The journal Foreign Policy reported in its August 2019 edition about alleged triad involvement in repressing the Hong Kong protests.

 Canada

 At the national (and, in some cases, provincial) level, the Royal Canadian Mounted Police's Organized Crime Branch is responsible for investigating gang-related activities (including triads).
 The Canada Border Services Agency Organized Crime Unit works with the RCMP to detain and remove non-Canadian triad members.
 Asian gangs are found in many cities, primarily Toronto, Vancouver, Calgary, and Edmonton.

 The Guns and Gangs Unit of the Toronto Police Service is responsible for handling triads in the city.
 The Asian Gang Unit of the Metro Toronto Police was formerly responsible for dealing with triad-related matters, but a larger unit was created to deal with the broad array of ethnic gangs.

-The Organized Crime and Law Enforcement Act provides a tool for police forces in Canada to handle organized criminal activity.
-The act enhances the general role of the Criminal Code (with amendments to deal with organized crime) in dealing with criminal triad activities.
-Asian organized-crime groups were ranked the fourth-greatest organized-crime problem in Canada, behind outlaw motorcycle clubs, aboriginal crime groups, and Indo-Canadian crime groups.
+The Organized Crime and Law Enforcement Act provides a tool for police forces in Canada to handle organised criminal activity.
+The act enhances the general role of the Criminal Code (with amendments to deal with organised crime) in dealing with criminal triad activities.
+Asian organised-crime groups were ranked the fourth-greatest organised-crime problem in Canada, behind outlaw motorcycle clubs, aboriginal crime groups, and Indo-Canadian crime groups.

 In 2011, it was estimated that criminal gangs associated with triads controlled 90 percent of the heroin trade in Vancouver.
-Due to its geographic and demographic characteristics, Vancouver is the point of entry into North America for much of the heroin produced in Southeast Asia (much of the trade controlled by international organized-crime groups associated with triads).
+Due to its geographic and demographic characteristics, Vancouver is the point of entry into North America for much of the heroin produced in Southeast Asia (much of the trade controlled by international organised-crime groups associated with triads).
 From 2006 to 2014, Southeast, East and South Asians accounted for 21 percent of gang deaths in British Columbia (trailing only Caucasians, who made up 46.3 percent of gang deaths).